 ---->'''Ratchet (to Clank):''' "[[PunctuatedForEmphasis There ARE...NO...TECHNOMITES!!]]"

-** The first game has planet Oltanis, a dark, always rainy city filled with dark alleyways.
-Sadly Clank gets zapped by lightning (he gets better), leaving Ratchet to go and explore the city by HIMSELF.
+* The first game has planet Oltanis, a dark, always rainy city filled with dark alleyways and electric robots with glowing eyes.
+Sadly Clank cannot leave the ship because of lightning, leaving Ratchet to go and explore the city by HIMSELF.

 * In ''Tools Of Destruction'' there are giant jellyfish in Stratus City, they do not hurt you but the way they are just there is unsettling.

 * ''Into the Nexus'' runs on this since it is taking a [[DarkerAndEdgier spookier direction]].

 ** The Meero Orphanage on Yerek is disturbingly similar to current-day Chernoybl.
 Plus, in front of it is an endlessly spinning merry-go-round and a disturbing hopscotch court that goes to seven, before reaching a square with a dead expression drawn on the very edge of the cliff.
 And let's not forget the creepy singing robots that are out front too.